PavelPZ/riverpod_navigator/README.md

 See [async_with_routes.dart](https://github.com/PavelPZ/riverpod_navigator/blob/main/examples/doc/lib/src/async_with_routes.dart).

 This example is functionally identical to the previous one.
-However, it uses the concept of "routes", where all parameters for a given segment and screen are placed together.
+However, it uses the concept of "routes", where all the parameters for a given segment and screen are placed together.
 Similar route-like concept can be used for all examples.

 ```dart